cjhao727/TagTracking/README.md

 - Automated test.
 I'd like to add more test case to increase the code coverage.
 - If I get time, I'd like to play with NIO2 to build the application.
 - Refactor my current more to follow best coding and naming practices.
-- May need a better understanding of "If two requests ​RequestA​ and ​RequestZ​ for the same user are being processed concurrently"
-  For my current solution, I am using testMultipleRequestsOutOfOrder2() to test this case, but I am still not feeling 100% comfortable with this scenario.
+- An automated test of "If two requests ​RequestA​ and ​RequestZ​ for the same user are being processed concurrently" Similar to testMultipleRequestsOutOfOrder2().
+But I am still not feeling 100% comfortable with manual test here.